What Is Computing?

 The Digital Technology courses allow pupils to explore a range of practical application packages.
 Computer Science develops programming skills.
 Both courses teach the basic theory that underpins the use and development of Computer Systems.

 GCE Computer Science

-Pupils will be encouraged to develop their programming skills to a very high level as well as learning a great deal about many technical aspects of Computer Systems and Networks interact.
+Pupils will be encouraged to develop their programming, problem solving and independent learning skills to a very high level as well as learning a great deal about many technical aspects of Computer Systems and Networks interact.

-Some of the careers available to pupils wishing to Study Computer Science include Systems Development, Website Design, Software Engineering, Games Design.
+Some of the careers available to pupils wishing to Study Computer Science include Systems Development, Website Design, Software Engineering, Games Design, AI and robotics.

 Further information about the syllabus used can be found on the AQA website.

 Homework set approximately twice per month for Years 8 to 10 on Google Classroom.